 - Abortion to save the life of the mother would be outlawed since it is illegal to murder one person to save another

 - Using any form of birth control that is an abortifacient would be illegal

-- Our entire legal code would need to be rewritten to reflect that a fertilized egg is a person
+- Our entire legal code would need rewriting to reflect that a fertilized egg is a person

-- A person causing a woman to miscarry would be charged with murder.
+- A person causing a woman to miscarry could be charged with murder.

 - Parents would be able to claim the fertilized egg as a dependent on their income tax return

 - Fertilized eggs would be eligible for adoption

 - Stem cell research would be curtailed and possibly banned

 I can imagine a new Evangelical evangelism outreach to fertilized eggs.
 “Winning People to Jesus, One Fertilized Egg at a Time.”